 The incisions will heal and fade over time.
 It is important to realize, however, that the incision lines will be permanently visible, more so in some individuals than others.
 Fortunately, the incisions for breast reduction are in locations easily concealed by clothing, even with low-cut necklines.

-After surgery, you may notice that you feel less sensation in the nipple and areola areas.
-This usually is temporary.
-It may, however, take weeks, months or even more than a year before sensation returns to normal.
+After surgery, you may notice decreased sensation in the nipple and areola areas.
+This is usually temporary.
+It may, however, take over a year before sensation returns to normal.
 Your breasts may also require some time to assume a more natural shape.

-Of course, as with any major medical procedure, there are certain risks associated with breast reduction surgery, which should be discussed with a qualified physician.
+As with any major medical procedure, there are certain risks associated with breast reduction surgery, which should be discussed with your plastic surgeon.

 If Breast Reduction Surgery interests you, and you would like to learn more, contact Dr. Schusterman’s office at 713-794-0368 or email us today.